DTT2411/snow-depot/README.md

 #### **Browsing Process**
 - Main homepage loads upon visiting the site index, and the CTA Shop Now button correctly redirects the user to the All Product list.
+- Manually tested that the Facebook page linked to the project is functional, complete with sufficient business details, and correctly links from and refers back to the project site.
+- Confirmed that the email newletter signup works as expected, with valid emails being confirmed on the Mailchimp list, and a Mailchimp troubleshooting page is opened in the browser if incorrect details are submitted.
 - Navigation elements were tested exhaustively on all screen sizes:
   - All nav element links return the correct url and page
   - Nav elements are consistently styled, and drop-down lists function as expected